LQCT/MDScan/README.md

 ## Installation

-There are some easy-to-install dependencies you must have before running MDSCAN.
+There are some easy-to-install dependencies you should have before running MDSCAN.
 MDTraj (mandatory) will perform the heavy RMSD calculations, while VMD (optional) will help with visualization tasks.
-The rest of the dependencies (listed below) will be automatically managed while installing MDSCAN.
+The rest of the dependencies (see the requirements.txt file) will be automatically managed while installing MDSCAN.

 #### 1. **MDTraj**